 Types of Migration

-• Involuntary Migration: People are forced to leave their homes due to war, persecution, or natural disasters.
+• Involuntary Migration: People are forced to flee due to war, persecution, or natural disasters.
+Refugees and asylum seekers face unique challenges—they may arrive with little warning and experience trauma, which complicates cultural adjustment.

-• Internal Migration: Movement within a country, often from rural to urban areas.
+• Internal Migration: Movement within a country, typically from rural to urban areas.
+This can reduce regional cultural isolation but also erode traditional practices.

 Effects of Demographic Changes on Cultural Identity